 \subsection{Literature review}

 CI is a well-established practice in software development.
 A meta-study, which reviews the impact of CI on software development, is given by Soares et al.~\cite{soares_effects_2022}.
-Their conclusion is that CI has a positive impact on software development, whereby the main effects are risk reduction and greater confidence in software (`quality assurance').
+They conclude that CI positively impacts software development, whereby the main effects are risk reduction and greater confidence in software (`quality assurance').
 Furthermore, CI leads to the immediate fixing of broken code (`issues \& defects') and improvement in team communication.
-A minor drawback can be that additional technical challenges are imposed to software development teams.
+A minor drawback can be that additional technical challenges are imposed on software development teams.

-To our knowledge, there is only a few works which specifically discuss the use of CI tools in the domain of scientific software development.
+To our knowledge, there are only a few works that specifically discuss the use of CI tools in the domain of scientific software development.